Drafting a policy

 - Neither the grant of rights nor the deposit requirement should be retroactive.
 Under the kind of policy we recommend here, faculty can only make the desired grant rights to the institution for future, still-unpublished works, not for previously published works.

 - However, the policy or separate implementation documents might encourage deposit of works completed prior to the adoption of the policy.

-- The kind of policy we recommend here not only provides rights to the institution, but allows the institution to transfer those rights to others.
+- The kind of policy we recommend here not only grants rights to the institution, but allows the institution to grant those rights to others.
 Here's the key language (from the Harvard model policy): "More speciﬁcally, each Faculty member grants to [university name] a nonexclusive, irrevocable, worldwide license to exercise any and all rights under copyright relating to each of his or her scholarly articles...and to authorize others to do the same" (emphasis added).